bahtiyartan/troia/docs/20Variablesscope.rst

 Variable Definition Conventions
 ------------------------------------------------------------

++ Defining all variables as global is not a good programming convention, variables must be defined narrowest scope that is possible, to save memory, eleminate possible bugs and readibility.

 + Even if most of existing TROIA codes contain OBJECT command, using GLOBAL, LOCAL and MEMBER instead of OBJECT command is recommended to increase readibility.